Define a new cohort

 behavioral_cohorts_exclude.png

-Items meeting the exclusion condition will be excluded from the cohort, even if they meet all the other conditions you've specified.
+Items meeting the exclusion condition are excluded from the cohort, even if they meet all the other conditions you've specified.

 In this example, the cohort is defined as users who've triggered the Play or Search Song event more than eight times, and also triggered the Favorited a Song or Video event more than four times between April 1 to April 30, and are from the United States.